What's going around: How to tell if it's strep, flu, rotavirus or norovirus

 What kind of bugs are you seeing in your office right now?

-We’re seeing quite a few cases of Influenza A, norovirus and group A strep.
+We’re seeing cases of Influenza B, norovirus and group A strep.

 Is the flu season still in full swing or are we nearing the end?

-Flu season is still in full swing.
-We are still seeing high flu activity throughout the state of Texas.
+We are begining to see flu activity throughout the state of Texas.
 Flu activity will likely remain high for several more weeks.

 What should parents know about the difference between the flu, norovirus and rotavirus?